Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 }
 ```

-When we run `main8`, we get the output: `This program was built with a meta-program 30.14_build_inlining.jai`.
+When we run `main8`, we get the output: `This program was built with meta-program 30.14_build_inlining.jai`.

 ## 30.9 Building and running with a compiler command-line argument
 In § 2B we told you that arguments given at the end of a `jai` command with `- ` are arguments for the meta-program.
 These arguments are called  _compiler command-line arguments_.